 In meeting our physical needs, we search for meaningful and wholesome ways to live with the Earth.
-Through the path of stewardship we are called to create a lasting home, and are given an opportunity to connect with nature and our place within the wider community of life.
+Through the path of stewardship we are called to create a lasting home, and experience a connection with nature and our place within the wider community of life.

 We are inspired by the magnitude of the task of creating a home, allowing that inspiration to be the soil in which our knowledge, love and compassion grow.
 We joyfully embrace the obligation to care for, listen to, and protect this bit of the Earth from which we draw our daily bread.

-With Herland Forest we foster these values of stewardship, while rejoicing in the ancient cycle of life, death and renewal that is constantly occurring all around us.
+With Herland Forest we foster the values of stewardship, while rejoicing in the ancient cycle of life, death and renewal that is constantly occurring all around us.

 More information on our stewardship philosophy is available on the Stewardship page.